 Once the ticket is tagged correctly, you can assign it to someone on your team or have it auto-assigned to them.
 After it’s assigned and dated, the assignee will be responsible for handling the request and tagging it in the appropriate subfolders as it moves through to completion.

 When you wish to see the status of a current ticket, switch between subfolders to see every ticket with that specific status, or use one of Wrike's work views to view the same set of tasks from a different perspective.
 You can also tailor your workflows using custom statuses to facilitate next steps.
 Your Ticketing Dashboard helps you view all ongoing tickets so you can quickly jump in when roadblocks occur.

 All completed tickets should be tagged in the appropriate “completed” subfolder.
 Reports are available to track the number of tickets handled by an individual or to measure the timeliness of ticket completion.

 Things to keep in mind

-If you love the idea of setting up your own system, start by thinking critically about the type of information you want at your fingertips.
+If you love the idea of setting up your own system, start by thinking critically about the type of information and Agile manifesto principles you want at your fingertips.
 Set up some folders and run a mock request through the different stages.
 Reach out to your peers to get their feedback on what works and what doesn't.
 Continuously learning and improving what works for you and your clients is what leads to reliable support and customer satisfaction.

 Need additional help?
 Reach out to your Customer Success Manager or visit Wrike Community to learn best practices around setting up a ticketing system that makes sense for you.